Professor of Finance, USI Lugano

 NBER Working Paper No. 22829

-· Di Maggio M., Franzoni F., Massa M., Tubaldi R. (2018), Waiting Games: Does Short Selling Slow Down Information Impounding?
+· Di Maggio M., Franzoni F., Massa M., Tubaldi R. (2019), Strategic Trading as a Response to Short Sellers

-The paper studies informed traders’ reaction to the presence of short sellers in the market.
-We find that informed traders with positive views on a stock slow down their trades when short sellers are trading the same stock.
-Furthermore, they break their buy trades across more brokers, suggesting that they wish to hide from the short sellers.
-The waiting behavior leads to a reduction of information impounding before news events.
-We obtain these results also in a setting with exogenous variation in short interest (the Reg SHO Pilot Program).
+We study empirically informed traders’ reaction to the presence of short sellers in the market.
+We find that investors with positive views on a stock strategically slow down their trades when short sellers are present in the same stock.
+Moreover, they purchase larger amounts to take advantage of the price decline induced by short sellers.
+Furthermore, they break up their buy trades across multiple brokers, suggesting that they wish to hide from the short sellers.
+This behavior may impact price discovery, as we find a sizeable reduction of positive information impounding for stocks more exposed to short selling during information sensitive periods.
+The evidence is confirmed exploiting exogenous variation in short interest provided by the Reg SHO Pilot Program.
 The findings have relevance for the regulatory debate on the market impact of short selling.

 · Di Maggio M., Egan M., Franzoni F. (2018), The Value of Intermediation in the Stock Market